-Painting old kitchen cabinets is easier than you might imagine, use our guide to how to paint kitchen cabinets for step-by-step instructions.
+Painting old kitchen cabinets is easier than you might imagine in country kitchens and you can use our guide to how to paint kitchen cabinets for step-by-step instructions.

-If your cottage kitchen is lacking natural light or you're simply looking for easily achieved, space-enhancing effects, consider opting for a timeless white (or off-white) scheme.
+If your country kitchen is lacking natural light or you're simply looking for easily achieved, space-enhancing effects, consider opting for a timeless white (or off-white) scheme.

 Accessorise with natural materials – you can't go wrong with wood – and other neutral coloured features to retain the feeling of a calm environment.

-Tempted by white?
+- Tempted by a white kitchen?
 Browse more of our white kitchen design ideas.

 In addition to making what can be a dark space feel lighter and brighter, a neutral scheme is a timeless option that promises not to date as interiors trends come and go.